Planning a spring trip to Europe? Your European experience isn’t complete without getting lost in Venice, Italy.

 The palace never fails to impress with its grandeur and splendid Gothic-style construction.
 Inside you’ll see art by the Venetian greats including the world’s largest oil painting, Paradise.
 Lines are often long; booking a tour is recommended.

 But the most important part of Venice is just walking around and taking it all in.
 The tour books and websites all say the same thing – get lost in Venice.
 And they’re right.
 You’ll always find your way back to the Grand Canal and back to the Vaporetto lines, so don’t be too scared of getting lost.

-When you immerse yourself the city and venture away from the popular tourist spots, you’ll get glimpses of what life in Venice is truly like.
-Sit at the side of the canal and watch residents haul shopping, furniture, children and pets on little boats.
+When you immerse yourself in the city and venture away from the popular tourist spots, you’ll get glimpses of what life in Venice is truly like.
+Sit at the side of the canal and watch residents haul shopping, furniture, children, and pets on little boats.
 Watch police boats and ambulance boats speed by and delivery boats dropping off the days’ worth of groceries and restaurants.

 Walking through tiny alleys and crossing over rickety bridges you’ll find quaint shops, old Italian nonnas hanging up their laundry on lines dangling four stories high, and the most beautiful architecture.
 The houses in Venice are numbered in a seemingly illogical manner, with numbers not following any specific order.
 Make a game of finding the house number that corresponds to your house at home or your birth year.

-In the evening, when the city calms down from all the hustle and bustle, get on the line 1 again and make a full circle around the Grand Canal.
+In the evening, when the city calms down from all the hustle and bustle, get on line 1 again and make a full circle around the Grand Canal.
 You’ll enjoy the city in a different light.
 It’s quiet and beautifully lit up.

 Jewish Highlights in Venice